PeterCamilleri/mysh/README.md

 ###Boot

+When mysh starts up, it, like most programs must first get itself initialized and acclimated to its environment.
 The boot/initialization  process of mysh is somewhat modeled after (inspired by) that of the famous bash shell.
 On startup:

 1. Process pre-boot options.
 Some command line options are processed early.
 These are --help, -h, -?, --init, -i, --no-init, -ni, and --quit.
 See above